SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 2. Select whether you want to change tyres and possibly a specific tyre compound using the "Compound" drop down menu.
 You can also use the small button beside the drop down menu to query the simulator for the currently mounted tyre compound and tyre set, if this data is provided.
 3. Select the number of the mounted tyre set.
 This is important, so that the "Practice Center" can manage the number of laps driven with this specific tyre set.
 4. Finally click on the button "New Stint" or choose the corresponding command from the "Stints" menu.

+It is recommended to use the "Auto" mode in races, since then the pitstops are reliable detected by the Race Assistants, whereas in Practice sessions, it will be much better to create the different practice stints manually.

 ### Exporting data to the session database